jxnpass/jxnpass.github.io/_posts/2026-01-06-MarioKart.md

 #### Subjects

 Subject effects contain some of the richest structure in the multivariate analysis, even though subjects are not traditionally treated as fixed effects in ANOVA.
-As shown in Table \ref{tab:subject_tb}, CV1 alone explains 96\% of the subject variation, with all three laps contributing positively.
+As shown in Table 6, CV1 alone explains 96% of the subject variation, with all three laps contributing positively.
 This is clearly indexing overall skill.
-CV2 and CV3 (each about 2\%) capture subtler differences in how subjects progress across laps.
+CV2 and CV3 (each about 2%) capture subtler differences in how subjects progress across laps.

 <div class="img-center">
     <img src="/assets/MarioKart/table6.png" width="800" alt="table6">